david-walters/Milestone-1-Code-Institute/README.md

 This page is intended for employers to contact me via email whilst keeping my contact details undisclosed.

 The user is able to put their first and last name, their email address for me to get back to them, and the message they want to send to me.
-Additionally, the user must tick the ckeckbox that is labeled 'not a robot'.
+Additionally, the user must tick the checkbox that is labeled 'not a robot'.
 All the information the user provides will be sent to me via email after they have gone through a quick verification process to protect me from spam.
 This is all done using **formspree**.

 Formspree acts like the middle-man when sending emails.
 Once you have made an account on ***https://formspree.io/***, you will be given a code to put into your `<form>` tag which will allow you to receive emails without disclosing your email address.
 It also saves you from having to do any JavaScript as it is all done for you.

-My wife tested the contact form by filling it out and ckicking the send button.
+My wife tested the contact form by filling it out and clicking the send button.
 It came as an email from formspree with the First name, Last Name, the email address, and confirmation that they ticked the checkbox along with their message.
 This allows me to respond to their given email address and it also allows me to block the user if need be.

 I felt initially that the form was too plain and had too much white space either side and wasn't very eye-catching.
 I had an idea to make the background navy blue, use a white border, and use box shadow but made the box shadow the same navy colour and made it solid which made the border appear to be on the inside.
 This gave birth to my theme and I applied this style to the section background, image container background, and the footer and the portfolio cards.